ioos/atn-docs/_sources/submit-data.rst.txt

 Additionally, submitting data to the ATN DAC may help you meet funding obligations for public data sharing, including federal Public Access to Research Results (PARR) requirements.

-For help following the steps below, please contact Dr. Megan McKinzie, the ATN Data Coordinator (DC), at mmckinzie@mbari.org.
+For help following the steps below, please contact Dr. Megan McKinzie, the ATN Data Coordinator (DC), at mmckinzie@mbari.org and the IOOS Office at data.ioos@noaa.gov.

 Data Submitted through a Satellite Tag Vendor
 ---------------------------------------------